Trumpism: An Anarchist View

 Trump, MAGA, and the GOP are thus the American incarnation of populist illiberal conservatism.
 In Europe this ideological force takes the form of the so-called “far-right” populated by parties and politicians such as the Alternative For Deutschland, Geert Wilders, Jean Marie and Marine Le Pen, Giorgia Meloni, Fidesz, Law and Justice, and Georgian Dream.
 Many liberal and leftist commentators have a hard time separating this new breed of conservatism from fascism.
 Since they are both far-right ideologies there are non-trivial similarities between them.
 They are both populist in wanting to advance the interests of the morally upright common man against the corrupt elite.

-They are both ultranationalist in conceptualizing the national community as an exclusive ethnic and/or cultural grouping as opposed to legally defined citizens.
+They are both ultranationalist in conceptualizing the national community as an exclusive ethnic and/or cultural grouping as opposed to citizens naturalized on a meritocratic basis.
 They are both inherently racist despite however their adherents might distance themselves from historical racist atrocities and ways of thinking.
 However, conservatism is fundamentally at odds with fascism, especially a conservatism tied to the democratic state.
 Fascism calls for nationalist revolution against the existing order including its traditional culture and democratic state.

 Trump is not a threat to the democratic state as such, but the liberal democratic state.
 Liberal elites are currently scrambling to stem the illiberal tide.
 Given that this new breed of conservatism tends to elevate incompetent ideologues over experienced officials, exacerbates the inequalities that drive its animus against elites, lacks political imagination, and exhausts electorates with divisiveness it’s hard to imagine that it will achieve geocultural dominance.
 However, illiberalism seems to be a feature of global politics that is here to stay, with liberal democracy on the global decline.